In

 4.

-• Copying transcript snippets automatically included a link back to that exact moment in the video
+• Copy-pasting any transcript excerpt auto-embeds a deep link back to that exact video timestamp

 Counter-Argument